cronkitedata/dj/docs/_pages/syllabus.md

 ### Q: I don't have any experience.
 What do I  need to succeed?

 The MCO bootcamp is the only prerequisite required for this class, including the modules on public records and working with numbers in the newsroom.
 Beyond that, I would expect a minimal familiarity with spreadsheets in general, and Excel in particular.
-Look at the materials for Class Zero for resources to check those skills.
+Look at the materials for [the first class]({{ "weeks/week011" | relative_url}}) for resources to check those skills.

 ### Q: What is the Slack Channel?

 Slack is a messaging and teamwork app that has become the de facto standard in newsrooms, including Cronkite News and News 21.
 You should set up alerts for key channels to be sure you'll get class announcements.
-Check the #sos channel regularly to see what questions others have, or to post some yourself.
-Use the #stories channel to post and discuss items you run across that might be of interest to the group.
+Check the #sos channel regularly to see what questions others have.
+Use the #stories channel to post and discuss items you run across that might be of interest to the group or comment on the stories we review.
 There is a link to your Slack account on the course in My ASU.

 ### Q: How should I communicate with you?